Step Inspector

 'Fix it' button

-After you reference a game object, VR Builder automatically checks if it already contains all necessary components.
+After you reference a game object, VR Builder automatically checks if it already contains all necessary components for the required type of interaction.
 If not, VR Builder offers you to add them automatically.
 You can do so by pressing Fix it.
-Note that by removing the connection the added components will not automatically be removed.
+Note that by clearing the reference the added components will not automatically be removed.
 However, they will be removed if you undo pressing the Fix it button.

 Transitions